 how to paint a bathroom vanity + hardware

 The first order of business was to remove the cabinet doors and hardware from the vanity.
 Next, I removed the doorknobs and strikeplates from both the pantry and bathroom doors.
 I’d already removed the toilet paper holder and hand towel ring during my wallpaper assault.
-I chose to keep the existing ones to save some dinero since they function just fine.
+I chose to spray paint the existing ones to save some dinero since they function just fine.

 clean and spray paint the hardware